-Humans are undeniable prone to believe in causalities that are not founded in common scientific standards.
+Humans are undeniably prone to believe in causalities that are not founded in common scientific standards.
 Many of us believe for instance in god(s), supernatural powers, and engage in rituals and superstitious behaviors.
 Many of us are happy to spend money on unproven health procedures, because the respective person believes in their efficacy.
 Such beliefs associate with particular personality characteristics and cognitive biases.
-Unfortunately, studies in adults are largely correlational avoiding any notions on causality being made (personality / cognitive biases leading to beliefs or vice versa).
+Unfortunately, studies in adults are largely correlational, avoiding any notions on causality being made (personality / cognitive biases leading to beliefs or vice versa).
 We are not only interested in relationships between belief-related personality traits and cognitive biases, but also in these relationships` causality.
-To this end, we are currently investigating in which way and to what extent exposure to magic tricks interacts with belief-related personality traits and cognitive biases.
+To this end, we are investigating in which way and to what extent exposure to magic tricks interacts with belief-related personality traits and cognitive biases.

-Some examples of publications:
+Some recent publications: